ltgcgo/docs/src/octavia/support/screen.md

 A recreation of the screens on Roland SC-55, Roland SC-88 and Roland SC-88 Pro.

-The font used for labels is Numito Sans, licensed under SIL OFL.
+The font used for labels is Work Sans, licensed under SIL OFL.

 ### Octavia NS5R
 * **Lead developer**: Lumière Élevé